 What it does: Retinol works to increase surface cell turnover to help improve the appearance of fine lines and wrinkles as well as the feeling of firmness.

-How to use it: If you’re new to the retinol game, it’s a good idea to look for a formula that delivers a low concentration of retinol.
+How to use it: If you’re new to retinol, it’s a good idea to look for a formula that delivers a low concentration of this active ingredient.
 That’s because retinol can cause redness, dryness and flaking, especially when you first start using it.
 Start with a pea-sized amount and reduce your frequency of application as tolerated.
 Also check whether your retinol cream says it can be applied in the morning.
 If yes, just be sure to apply sunscreen afterward, as retinol can increase your skin’s sensitivity to the sun.

 What it is: Naturally occurring lipids in the skin that help form the skin’s natural moisture barrier.